rgreen32/unsplashWallpaperFetcher/README.md

 A Python script and a batch script for fetching a random photo from user-specified https://unsplash.com/ collections and setting the photo to desktop background automatically.

+Written and tested on the Windows 10 OS

 # fetchImage.py
 Youll need to get an unsplash api key from https://unsplash.com/developers. then add that key as an envronment variable named API_KEY or plug it into fetchImage.py.
 Then pick out some collection ids from https://unsplash.com/collections and plug them into fetchImage.py.